Occupied: Season Two

 Minnikov discovers that Norum has been spying on him.
 When he confronts her, she accidentally kills him by pushing him out a window.
 Panicked, she calls Nikolai, who disposes of the body.
 The resistance find out about this and blackmail Norum, demanding she reschedule a hotel event which Sidorova and other powerful Russians will attend.
 After learning that Zoya has been blamed for the murder, Norum tries to turn herself in to the police, only to realise that the resistance agent works there and will not allow her to confess.
 She meets Djupvik and gives him information on the activities of the rebels.
 He informs Sidorova of the resistance's plans, which they assume to be an assassination plot against her.
 Nikolai overhears, and leaves Norum after realising she has been helping the resistance.
 She sells her share of the hotel to Nadja and seeks to emigrate to Russia with Maja.
 Hilde leaves Djupvik with Andrea after learning he killed Christensen.

 After being released, Berg arranges a voyage by sea to return to Norway, with a group of supportive Eastern European politicians aboard to denounce the Russian intervention.
-However, his allies leave when Rygh's government threatens to cut off the energy supply to Europe.
+However, his allies leave when Rygh's government threatens to cut off energy supplies to Europe.
 In response, Berg recruits FOS developer Leon to hack the Russian anti-aircraft defence system, and stages a false flag attack, using a Russian missile to shoot down a Finnish Air Force fighter jet.
 This causes the EU to demand an immediate Russian withdrawal from Norway; Sidorova and the Russian government agree to withdraw from Norway if Rygh remains as prime minister to guarantee cordial relations between the two countries.

 Rygh pardons Faisal and the other soldiers in an attempt to rob Berg of political capital.
 After their release, Leon realises his actions led to the missile attack.
 At Frida's house, he raises his doubts about the resistance with Faisal, who states he believes they need to act against the Russian occupation.
 The house is then attacked by resistance soldiers, who kill Leon to ensure he cannot expose the truth about the missile strike.
 However, he manages to tell Frida shortly before his death.
 Separated from Faisal, she escapes and informs Rygh.
 When Berg's ship enters Norwegian waters, she orders the Navy to detain him, but they refuse.
 Djupvik realises the plot with Norum's hotel was a diversion, and that a coup d'état led by Vold is imminent.